-Overview On 27 April 2020, the Minister of Finance (MOF) issued update on the tax stimulus package due to the COVID-19 pandemic.
+Overview VAT, GST and trade On 27 April 2020, the Minister of Finance (MOF) issued update on the tax stimulus package due to the COVID-19 pandemic.
 The following stimulus programs have been updated and extended to December 2020: Employee Income Tax borne by the Government.
 Import tax exemptions.
-S0% reduction of CIT instalments.
+50% reduction of CIT instalments.
 Advance VAT refund claims.
 Small-Medium Enterprise Tax borne by the Government.
 Key non-tax strategies include (1) improved export and import procedures, and (2) banks restructuring and rescheduling loans.
-The Government issued a Regulation In Lieu of Laws on 31 March 2020 and is in effect immediately1, which includes the following changes of tax policies: Reduced CIT rate.
+The Government issued a Regulation In Lieu of Laws on 31 March 2020 and is in effect immediately, which includes the following changes of tax policies: Reduced CIT rate.
 Implementation of taxes on the digital economy.
 Extended timeline on time limit or deadline for tax refund process, tax objection letter submission, tax objection process, administrative penalty relief that falls within the "force majeure" period.
 MOF is authorized to determine policy related to import tax duty exemption.
 The Government also provide additional stimulus on qualified deductible expenses as follow: 30% bonus deduction on net income for producers of medical equipment and health supplies.
 Tax deductible for qualified donations.
+Advance VAT refunds of up to IDR5billion (US\$330,000) (without automatic tax audit) for the tax period from April to December 2020 for qualified companies that are: Registered under any of 716 business sector codes.
+Registered as export-oriented Companies (KITE status).
+Certain qualified Bonded Zone Organizer or Enterprise.
+New VAT imposition mechanism on foreign VAT- able intangible goods and/or VAT-able services utilized in Indonesia done through e-commerce business.
+The responsibility to collect, remit and report the 10% VAT in Indonesia is shifted to the foreign digital or e-commerce companies or domestic e-commerce companies, appointed by the Minister of Finance (MOF).
+Implementation is effective 1 July 2020.